-The color usage in OctaneRender® is spectrum-based, using the wavelength of visible light.
-All RGB inputs that you use in other areas are converted to a specific wavelength of a given RGB color.
+OctaneRender® is visible light spectrum rendering engine.
+All RGB-based inputs are automatically converted to the specific wavelength of a given RGB color.
 RGB values themselves are just an approximation of an actual, true color — color is light, after all — therefore, the most precise definition of a given color is its own actual light wavelength.
-RGB is not a precise method to calculate color and can actually fail when used for bright emission.
-For this reason, the Gaussian spectrum node is recommended instead.
+Typically, RGB can produce realistic color, but RGB color result in noise when used for bright emission.
+The Gaussian Spectrum node can be used for very bright emission with less noise in some situations but is more challenging to get specific colors that are not "primary colors" and cannot reproduce the color Magenta directly, for example.

 How to Use